-The MacBook Pro from Apple is known as being one of the most expensive laptops on the market, but it's also regarded as one of the best.
-The biggest appeal to students will be how intuitive the interface is and the fact that it will work in close conjunction with their existing iPhone or other Apple device, and parents will love the fact that Apples generally offer a greater level of security and encryption than you'd find in a Windows 10 laptop.
+The MacBook Pro from Apple is known to be one of the most expensive laptops on the market, but it's also regarded as one of the best.
+The biggest appeal to students will be how intuitive the interface is and the fact that it will work in close conjunction with their existing iPhone or other Apple devices, and parents will love the fact that Apple generally offers a greater level of security and encryption than you'd find in a typical Windows 10 laptop.

 3. Acer Aspire 5 Slim Laptop

 The Acer Aspire 5 is a great deal right out of the box, and its value of price to specs makes it easily one of the best laptops for students.
 This may be a more budget-oriented laptop for college use, but it offers a lot of bang for your buck, and smart decisions have been made to make sure that a majority of the most important limitations can be overcome.

 Both the hard drive and the memory can be upgraded or replaced easily, and that allows Acer to fit in better processors.
 They've made another smart budget-oriented choice by trading the traditional Intel chip architecture in favor of an AMD solution.
 The 5-hour battery life isn't the best around, but the small and lightweight frame makes it one of the best laptops for travel.